McNeil v. Wisconsin: Opinion of the Court

-Although both the Sixth Amendment and the Fifth Amendment (through Miranda) involve a right to counsel, these right to counsel guard against two different risks.
+Although both the Sixth Amendment and the Fifth Amendment (through Miranda) involve a rights to counsel, these right to counsel guard against two different risks.
 The Sixth Amendment preserves a defendant's right to meet the "expert adversary" of the government with an equally skilled adversary.
 The Miranda right to counsel, by contrast, guards against the inherently coercive nature of police interrogation and ensures that criminal suspects give statements to the police voluntarily.
-Thus, the Miranda right to counsel is not offense specific, for once a suspect has invoked the protections of Miranda, the police may not approach him again at all.
+Thus, Miranda's right to counsel is not offense-specific, for once a suspect has invoked Miranda's protection, the police may not approach him again.

 A criminal defendant may give up either or both of these rights, of course, but the standards for doing so are quite different.
 "One might be quite willing to speak to the police without counsel present concerning many matters, but not the matter under prosecution.
-It can be said, perhaps, that is it likely that one who has asked for counsel's assistance in defending against a prosecution would want counsel present for all custodial interrogation, even interrogation unrelated to the charge."
+It can be said, perhaps, that it is likely that one who has asked for counsel's assistance in defending against a prosecution would want counsel present for all custodial interrogation, even interrogation unrelated to the charge."
 Thus, waivers of Miranda rights are generally situation-specific and easy to accomplish, while waivers of the right to counsel for purposes of trial waive it for not only the trial but ancillary proceedings as well, and is correspondingly more difficult to effectuate.

-The Court acknowledged that it might have the power to link the two waivers, but that it would be imprudent to do so.
+The Court acknowledged that it might have the power to link the two waivers, but it would be imprudent.
 If having a lawyer for one prosecution meant that a criminal defendant could not be questioned regarding any crime at all without the lawyer's presence, "most persons in pretrial custody for serious offenses would be unapproachable by police officers suspecting them of involvement in other crimes, even though they have never expressed any unwillingness to be questioned."